Different Types of Genetic Tests for Inherited Mutations

 - Laboratory: Many different labs offer genetic testing.
 It is important to use a reputable lab that is certified by the College of American Pathologists (CAP) or Clinical Laboratory Improvement Amendments (CLIA).
 You can view a list of reputable labs below.

-- Source of DNA sample: Genetic testing may be performed on blood or a cheek swab (saliva).
+- Source of sample: Genetic testing may be performed on blood or a cheek swab (saliva).
 Both methods are reliable.

 - Testing method: Labs may use different methods to test for mutations.
 The testing method may affect the cost, accuracy and time it takes to get results.
 Genetic test results usually take two to three weeks.
 Quicker results may be available for people who need the information to make urgent treatment decisions.